amrabdelmoghny/WFI32-IoT/FAQ.md

 The most common issue in this scenario is the firewall configurations of the office network.
 Cloud connection is done over the secure MQTT port 8883.
 Many office firewalls block this port.
 Please talk to the IT department of your office to allow port 8883 in your firewall.

-#### 2.  **Why am I not able to connect to an access point configured to use channel 13**
+#### 2. Why am I not able to connect to an access point configured to use channel 13

 For regulatory compliance, the OOB demo is configured to use RF channels that works worldwide.
 Since channel 13 is restricted in some countries, it is disabled.
 Refer to the device software user guide to get information about regulatory domain selection APIs.

-#### 3.  **Why does the device image corrupt when I try to edit the configuration file?**

-The configuration is stored in an NVM based FAT16 filesystem that is exposed via USB as a mass storage device.
-We are limited to FAT16 since we need to use a small file system.
-However, FAT16 causes some issues with modern editors and browsers.
-Please read the demo README for more details.

-While downloading configurations, download them to your PC and then copy it to the device.
-While editing the configuration files, use Notepad.exe
+#### 3. Why is temperature value reported by the board is higher than my actual room temperature?

+The tempertaure reading reported by the board reflects board temperature and not room temperature.
+Board temperature is relatively high because of high current due to multiple components drawing relatively high current (i.e USB Hub and PKOB4).

-#### 4.  **What is the flash and RAM usage of the demo?**
+#### 4. What is the flash and RAM usage of the demo?

 <p>
 <img src="resources/media/FAQ/mem_usage.PNG" width=400/>
 </p>

-#### 5.  **What is the flash and RAM usage in normal Vs MicroMIPS modes?**
+#### 5. What is the flash and RAM usage in normal Vs MicroMIPS modes?

 When compiled in microMIPS mode and used with MPLAB XC license to enable *Os* Optimization level, program memory savings of around **20% (201.2 KB)** can be observed.
 <p>
 <img src="resources/media/FAQ/mem_usage_opt_Os_uMIPS.PNG" width=400/>
 </p>

-#### 6.  **How to enable compiler MicroMIPS modes?**
+#### 6. How to enable compiler MicroMIPS modes?

 GCC and Linker settings in the Project Properties are highlighted below:
 <p>